Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

 all needs with a single machine.
 They are building 3 pre-exascale systems with different architecture to explore multiple architectures and to cater to a more diverse audience.
-LUMI is an AMD GPU-based supercomputer, Leonardo uses NVIDIA H100 GPUS and also has a CPU section with nodes with some high-bandwidth memory, and MareNostrum5 has a very large CPU section besides an NVIDIA GPU section.
+LUMI is an AMD GPU-based supercomputer, Leonardo uses NVIDIA A100 GPUS, and MareNostrum5 has a very large CPU section besides an NVIDIA Hopper GPU section.

 LUMI is also a very modular machine designed according to the principles explored in a series of European projects, and in particular